 Our main office is in Girdwood, Alaska, a scenic mountain community 40 miles south of Anchorage.
 We maintain a two-building office on two scenic acres that adjoin an undeveloped greenway.
 From our office windows, we view beaver ponds, nesting waterfowl, occasional moose and bear viewings, and a snow-clad mountain backdrop.
 This probably has something to do with why we are so excited about Alaska when we talk with you on the phone!
 We have 11 year-round staff and 75 seasonal staff at our summer operations.

 Kirk Hoessle is the President and CEO (Chief Exploration Officer) of Alaska Wildland Adventures.
 He currently is a member of the Board of Directors for the Alaska Travel Industry Association (ATIA), Alaska's 1,000 member travel trade association.
-He is also one of 32 travel industry leaders appointed to the US Travel and Tourism Advisory Board, advising the US government on issues and policy related to travel and tourism.
+From 2012 through 2016, he was one of 32 travel industry leaders appointed to the US Travel and Tourism Advisory Board, advising the US government on issues and policy related to travel and tourism.
 In October 2015, Kirk was awarded the 2015 Stan Stephens Stewardship Award by ATIA.
 This award commemorates the passion and dedication that Stan Stephens lived by in his commitment to safeguard Prince William Sound after the Exxon Valdez oil spill, and it honors Kirk’s work in protecting wild Alaska and sharing its beauty in a responsible and sustainable way.
 Previously in his work, Kirk was a founding member and two-term President of the Alaska Wilderness Recreation and Tourism Association, Alaska's voice for ecotourism.
 In the past, he has also served on the Governor of Alaska's Advisory Board of the Trails and Recreation Access for Alaskan's program (TRAAK).

 Kirk began leading trips in 1982, when the company only operated one trip.
 His involvement grew into a managerial role, and then onto the role of owner/operator in 1987.
 Prior to his involvement in Alaska tourism, Kirk directed the Youth Conservation Corp program in Tanacross, Alaska, was a partner in an interpretive planning and design firm, and he also helped direct and formulate environmental education programs for elementary and high school students.